Gilgamesh (manga): Gilgamesh

 The last male member of the Gilgamesh to be seen.
 Decem's Dynamis seems to be able to manifest itself in the power of Water; he is a strong Dynamis user, but there is little else known about him.
 He can be recognized by his ponytailed blue hair.
-Decem is more calm then Tria in meeting but seems to like Tria over Novem.
+Decem is more calm than Tria in meeting but seems to like Tria over Novem.

 Mitleid

 The Mitleid Corporation is a group of anti-Gilgamesh hardliners bent on destroying the Gilgamesh at any cost.
 The Corporation itself is led by its mysterious Chairman, Toranosuke Yuki.